 - uses physical appearance to gain attention

-- dramatic, exaggerated expression of emotions, such as claiming they’re very depressed when they feel a bit low
+- dramatic, exaggerated expression of emotions, e.g claiming to be very depressed when feeling a bit low

 - highly suggestible, gullible, and easily influenced, especially when it comes to people they admire